 What are gold Karats?

-Gold in its purest form is exceedingly soft and malleable, attributes that make it hard to use when creating jewelry.
-As such, the only solution is to add other metals to it to form a hard alloy.
-Since pure gold could be mixed with alloy metals in different percentages, there was a need for a scale to determine its purity level.
-This scale was –Karats that reflects the purity percentage of a gold alloy.
+In its purest form, gold is exceedingly soft and malleable, attributes that make it hard to use when creating jewelry.
+As such, the only solution is to add other metals to form a hard alloy.
+Since pure gold could be mixed with alloy metals in different percentages, a scale to determine its purity level was needed.
+This scale was Karats, which reflects the purity percentage of a gold alloy.

-Pure gold is marked as 24 karat gold representing 100% purity for accuracy in measurements.
+Pure gold is marked as 24 karat gold, representing 100% purity for measurement accuracy.
 All other types of gold are measured against this level of purity.
 Going by this scale:

 • 18K gold has a purity level of 75% (18/24) and 25% other metal alloys